ryan-p-randall/our-conference-notes/_posts/2018-06-24-Breaking-Below-the-Surface-of-Racism,-Whiteness,-and-Implicit-Bias.md

 - Implicit bias: assumptions, both conscious and unconscious
 - Whiteness is a form of implicit bias based on race that's also an ideology with whiteness, white values, white perspectives valued above those of people of color

-- whiteness can pop up anywhere, everywhere, since it's rooted in centuries of our society's deveopment
+- whiteness can pop up anywhere, everywhere, since it's rooted in centuries of our society's development

 - Whiteness goes beyond overt hostile act; can be nice, polite, friendly while still being just as harmful